-20.3 Importing UDFs
+21.3 Importing UDFs

 To import your UDFs into the custom add-in, run the ImportPythonUDFsToAddin Sub towards the end of the xlwings module (click into the Sub and hit F5).
-Remember, you only have to do this whenever you change the function name, argument or decorator, so you're end users won't have to deal with this.
+Remember, you only have to do this whenever you change the function name, argument or decorator, so your end users won't have to deal with this.